• Latest

 Tips to Maintain Flow State

 There is a lot of talk about “flow” and whether or not it’s possible to achieve it.
 Flow is a state of complete absorption in an activity, where you lose all sense of time and self.
-While some people believe that flow can be attained only occasionally, there are ways to maintain a flow state more often.
+While some believe that flow can be attained only occasionally, there are ways to maintain a flow state more often.

 Some tips for maintaining a flow state include setting goals for yourself, focusing on the task at hand, and avoiding distractions.
 It can also be helpful to have a supportive environment where you can let your guard down.